Nimo

 Important points to keep in mind

-Increase in concentration increases collision frequency, producing a higher rate.
+Increase in concentration raises collision frequency, producing a higher rate.

-Use a gas syringe for accurate volume‑time data; check for leaks and syringe friction.
+Use a gas syringe for accurate volume-time data; check for leaks and friction.

 Use a colorimeter for precise colour measurements; ensure consistent wavelength and blanks.

-Monitor turbidity with fixed geometry and controlled light to ensure repeatable readings.
+Monitor turbidity with fixed geometry and controlled light for repeatable readings.

-Keep temperature, surface area and catalysts constant when varying concentration.
+Keep temperature, surface area, and catalysts constant while varying concentration.

 Calculate rate as the change in measured quantity divided by time (Δquantity/Δtime).